 Hello Scarsdale Teens!

-Our latest burning question for you is: What's something you'd put in a 2021 time capsule?
+Our latest question for you is: What's your worst irrational fear?

 Hello Scarsdale Teens!

-Here's the first installment of our bite-sized writing exercise: Post-it Prompts!
+Here's the 10th installment of our bite-sized writing exercise: Post-it Prompts!

 Here's what you wrote: